Academany/fabzero/w2/3dscanprint.md

 ## 3D Printing
 * All students: Learn how to level the 3D printer.
-* Before printing, I recommend first do the _move material_ in the Maintenance/Advanced menu.
+* Ultimaker 2 users: Before printing, it is recommended first do the _move material_ in the Maintenance/Advanced menu.
 Once the nozzle is at printing temperature (around 210C) move the material using the clickwheel until the material comes out of the nozzle steady and without imperfections.

 ![](./img/3dprinting/filament.jpg)
+Use your USB microscope.
 In the image above, you can see the 0.4mm filament through the microscope.
 To the left you can see symptoms of a partially obtruded nozzle.
 If this is the case perform an [atomic clean](https://ultimaker.com/en/manuals/149-atomic-method).
 And the right is a good looking filament.

 ### Group assignment
 * Find out limits of the machine.
 Print a test: [Thingiverse test prints](http://www.thingiverse.com/search/page:1?q=test&sa=).